datopian/nextjs-tailwind-mdx/README.md

 # Next.js + Tailwind CSS + MDX Starter Template

 A starter template for Next.JS with Tailwind and MDX.
-Focus is simplicity and compositional model for adding features rather than "kitchen sink".
+Intentionally limited feature-set to keep things simple.
+(If you want a more comprenhensive starter template check out https://github.com/timlrx/tailwind-nextjs-starter-blog).

 Includes instructions on how to rapidly customize the site.